The Legend of Sword and Fairy: Six Realms

 The Heaven that deities inhabit is an ethereal dimension that resides above all other realms, and time is also slower there, allowing great longevity.
-Only deities inhabit this realm, making it the Deity Realm (神界).
+Only deities inhabit this realm, making it the Divine Realm (神界).
 Both gravity and powerful force fields prevent other beings from ascending and entering it, and all who made it to the Heaven's gates are vetted by warrior deities that guard the entrance.

 The Demon Realm (魔界), also known as the Lands of Nine Nether (九幽之地), is a dark, harsh and warring underworld where might makes right.
 Having access to only one of the Nine Springs, the demons fight in factions over territory and resources, and seven major tribes reign supreme, namely the Yaksha (夜叉), Rakshasa (羅剎), Asura (修羅), Garuda (迦樓羅), Gandharva (乾達婆), Dragonoids (龍眾) and Kinnara (緊那羅).
 Later on an eighth group named Heavenly Demons (天魔), consisting of deity rebels who exiled themselves out of Heaven, established themselves in the realm of the demons, completing the Eight Demonic Tribes (魔界八部眾).

 The material world that humanity and feral beasts inhabit are far more expanse and resourceful, but are also bound by the rules of physical laws.
 As a result, the realm of humanity and beasts has diverse regions that accumulate significant amount of both ethereal and foul energy, and are subjected to seasons and cycles of fertility and natural disasters.
 Creatures inhabiting this realm, humans and beasts alike, feed on natural biomass and energy to survive, and some can even nurture power far beyond their innate physicality depending on one's own aptitude, talent and luck.
 However, since the passing of Chiyou, the beasts no longer have the intelligence and organisation needed to challenge the humans, allowing the humans to hunt and catch them at will.
-This human-dominated world is therefore referred to as the Human Realm (人界).
+This human-dominated world is therefore referred to as the Mortal Realm (人界).